 So how do you convey the imposingness of a freight train of 50 or more cars, riding the MoPac tracks on the west side of Austin, which I regularly hear in the night?
 Well, you clearly need somewhat massive forces.
 In this case, I used all 6 voices (soprano, alto, teno, bass, great, contra) of the recorder family, but each instrument thickened by multiplying it up to five times.
 Each of these “multi-instruments” has the voices playing more or less in the same rhythm.
 The texture mostly builds by having these groups come in and drop out, and for the most part only C groups play together, or F groups play together.

-In keeping with my general dislike of high instruments, the three sopranos have the least notes to play.
+In keeping with my general tendency to avoid too many high instruments, the three sopranos have the fewest notes to play.